bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 ### 2.1.
 Selecting a Federation Assurance Level (FAL)

 The Federation Assurance Level (FAL) defined in SP 800-63C provides a set of requirements for federation transactions.
 These requirements are grouped into an ascending scale of three levels: FAL1, FAL2, and FAL3.
-Each sucessive level includes all the features of lower levels and adds additional requirements on top of them.
+Each successive level includes all the features of lower levels and adds additional requirements on top of them.

 FAL1 provides a solid basis for federation and is appropriate for the vast majority of use cases.
 Most off-the-shelf products operate at FAL1 today without additional features.
 Most common deployments of SAML and OpenID Connect fulfill all the requirements of FAL1 today.
 FAL1 requires that all assertions be signed, time limited, and audience-restricted to prevent an assertion from being replayed between relying parties.
 While assertions at FAL1 can't contain personally identifiable information, such information can still be transmitted to the RP via a secondary channel and still be compliant with FAL1.
 For example, in OpenID Connect the ID Token serves as the assertion, and by default it contains a non-PII subject identifier for the user.
 Additional information about the user can be obtained through the UserInfo Endpoint by using an OAuth access token.
 Since this information is communicated directly from the IdP to the RP over a an encrypted channel, it need not be separately encrypted.

 FAL2 provides an extra layer of security by requiring that the assertion be encrypted so that the RP is the only party that can decrypt it.
 This protection is required if personally identifiable information will be sent in an identity assertion, as personally identifiable information must always be encrypted in transit and an assertion is often borne by intermediate parties in a transaction.
-This level reqires that the IdP manage an encryption key for the RP, which necessitates additional complexity for both parties.
-The keys could be managed with a traditional PKI infrstructure that relies on a trusted certificate authority, but with many protocols the keys can be instead registered directly between parties.
+This level requires that the IdP manage an encryption key for the RP, which necessitates additional complexity for both parties.
+The keys could be managed with a traditional PKI infrastructure that relies on a trusted certificate authority, but with many protocols the keys can be instead registered directly between parties.
 The RP also needs to manage and protect its decryption keys in order to read the information in the assertion.
 If these keys are leaked to another party, the additional protections provided by FAL2 no longer apply.
 PII can still be sent in a secondary channel.

 FAL3 is intended to be forward-looking and is not yet available in off-the-shelf standards and products.
 FAL3 provides an additional layer in the form of a cryptographic key that must be presented by the user in addition to the signed and encrypted assertion itself.
 This level requires that the IdP manage references to keys representing the user at each RP in addition to managing the keys for the RPs themselves.
 The IdP needs to correctly associate the user's key to the correct RP in the assertion, and the RP needs to be able to process and validate the presentation of the key by the user.

 ### 2.2.
 Risk Management

 Selecting and conforming to an FAL should be part of a larger risk management process and program.
 Conforming to FAL3 does not make your organization's security infallible, but instead provides protection against particular attacks while incurring certain costs to both the applications and the users.
-Rather than attempting to make your federation infrastructure conform to the highest standards available, you should analyze the risks that are inherent in your organization and choose how strongly to protect against them given their severity and liklihood of occurance.
+Rather than attempting to make your federation infrastructure conform to the highest standards available, you should analyze the risks that are inherent in your organization and choose how strongly to protect against them given their severity and likelihood of occurrence.

 The additional information management and implementation complexity of higher FALs cannot be ignored, and the costs to all involved must be weighed against perceived benefits.
 Unless there is a compelling reason to use the features of higher FALs, FAL1 should be the default for most use cases.
 FAL1 is the industry standard for authentication at this point in time.
 The risks of implementing a system at FAL1, when compared to higher FALs, may be negligible depending on relevant use cases and attack vectors.
 When PII needs to be passed, it should be passed in a secondary channel where possible instead of in the assertion itself, regardless of the FAL.